Texas keeping most truck inspections despite border gridlock

 Cross-border traffic has plummeted to a third of normal levels since the inspections began, according to Mexico’s government.
 Mexico is a major supplier of fresh vegetables to the U.S., and importers say the wait times and rerouting of trucks to other bridges as far away as Arizona has spoiled some produce shipments.

-The escalating pressure on Abbott, who is up for reelection in November, has come from his supporters and members of his own party.
+The escalating pressure on Abbott, who is up for reelection in November, has come from his supports and members of his own party.

 The Texas Trucking Association, which has endorsed Abbott, said that the current situation “cannot be sustained.”